The Weblog

 Do we really need a medium that even further slices and dices news cycles?
 Maybe there need to be easy talking points — left-leaning innoculations against certain tendencies in mainstream discourse, etc. — but do I personally need to be keeping up with them on a daily basis?
 Do any of us?
 Can’t we just leave the earnest among us to their Kos diaries and move on?

-April 2, 2009 Posted by Adam Kotsko | economics, media, meta, politics | | No Comments Yet
+April 2, 2009 Posted by | economics, media, meta, politics | Comments Off on Blog reading and blog writing

 What I did today